The Kennedy Center is turning 50 with a year-long celebration of new works and special performances — in person, no less

 In September of 2022, the arts center will open “John F. Kennedy and the Arts,” a long-term, interactive exhibition in the fourth-floor Atrium Gallery.
 The exhibition will explore the 35th president’s legacy and how the arts center came to be his living memorial.
 In November, the center will install a life-size bronze sculpture of JFK on its grounds.
 The piece was designed by StudioEIS, a Brooklyn-based design firm led by Elliot and Ivan Schwartz.

 The year-long celebration is an ambitious undertaking, especially for an arts center that has suffered financially from the pandemic.
 There were almost 1,568 ticketed performances in fiscal year 2019, the last full season, Rutter said.
 That dropped to 792 last season.
 So far this year, it has presented 12 ticketed events.
-“Now that the mayor has changed the (capacity) number, we’ll have more, but if it gets to 50 I’ll be surprised,” she said.
+“Now that the mayor has changed the [capacity] number, we’ll have more, but if it gets to 50 I’ll be surprised,” she said.

 The closure, spread over two seasons, resulted in $250 million in lost earned revenue and donations, she said.
-A $25 million grant from the federal government helped it through fiscal 2019, she said, but it ran a $15 million deficit in fiscal 2020.
+A $25 million grant from the federal government helped it through fiscal 2020, she said, and it projects a $15 million deficit this year.

 The dark stages led to severe staff cuts, too.
-In 2019, the arts center had almost 3,000 full and part-time employees and another 1,300 freelance artists and workers.
+In 2019, the arts center had almost 3,000 full-time and part-time employees and another 1,300 freelance artists and workers.
 This year, those numbers dropped to 592 staff and 189 freelancers.

 Even with the anniversary programming, Rutter said the upcoming season is fiscally conservative.
 Fewer events and a smaller staff mean lower expenses, she said, despite the added costs of commissions.
 Donations are projected to increase $10 million, from this year’s $60 million goal to $70 million (a figure below annual pre-pandemic averages of $80 million to $85 million).
 The anniversary provides an opportunity for giving, she said.